-Restricted Funds: Contributions restricted by the donor for a specific use or for use during a specific period of time.
+Temporarily Restricted Funds: Contributions given for a specific use or for use during a specific period of time.
 Once funds have been spent for the specified purpose or the period of time has lapsed the funds are released from restriction.